 Make a difference

-We have plenty of opportunities coming up, so check keep an eye on our Social Media channels or pop into the Students' Association for more information.
+We have plenty of campaigns to get involved in, so check keep an eye on our Social Media channels or email the Students' Association for more information.

 City Goes Green